 mount /dev/sda1 /mnt

-- That’s it!
-Once you are done troubleshooting your system, you can exit Rescue Mode by clicking the link labeled Exit Rescue Mode in the Cloud Control Panel under your Server Details page.
+Once you are done troubleshooting your system, click Exit Rescue Mode in the Cloud Control Panel on your Server Details page.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License